IntelliTect/Coalesce/Coalesce2.0Changes.md

 | Namespace `intellitect.utilities` is now `Coalesce.Utilities` | Replace all references to the old name with the new.
 | Namespace `intellitect.webApi` is now `Coalesce.ModalHelpers` | Replace all references to the old name with the new.
 | Generated API Controllers no longer have "Api" in the file name in order to better match the name of the class within. | No changes needed unless your project referenced these files explicitly by name (unlikely).
-| DataSources on models are no longer generated as client-callable static methods on ListViewModels. | Replace usages of these calls with loads of a ListViewModel using the desired data source.
 | `BaseViewController.IndexImplementation` no longer sets `ViewBag.ParentIdName` or `ViewBag.ParentId`.
 These properties were not used. | If you used these, implement your own custom, robust logic in your controllers that depend upon `IndexImplementation`.
 | The `datePicker` knockout binding no longer requires a `delaySave` supplementary binding in order to prevent spamming saves as a user changes values - this behavior is now default, and can be turned off by adding binding `updateImmediate: true`. | Remove usages of `delaySave` used with `datePicker` bindings if desired.
 If you used any datePickers where `delaySave` was not desired, add `updateImmediate: true`.
 | The `select2Ajax` knockout binding no longer violates type contracts set forth by the generated ViewModels when `setObject: true` is used.
 Instead, when `setObject` is used, the `object` observable will be updated with a proper instance of a `Coalesce.BaseViewModel`. | Update `select2Ajax` bindings which used `setObject: true` to also include another new binding `itemViewModel` which should be set to the class that is being selected.
 Any dropdowns that need this fix will throw an exception without it.
 Additionally, update any code that expects that the objects referenced by the `object` binding of `select2Ajax` to be raw JS objects - these observables will now always be populated with instances of a `Coalesce.BaseViewModel`.